sylefeb/mch2022-silice/qpsram_loader/README.md

 # QPI-PSRAM writer and loader

-This tool is used to store data from UART into SPRAM.
-Typically this would be used to put data in SPRAM before switching to a design that expects this data to be there.
+This tool is used to store data from UART into PSRAM (external RAM accessible with the SPI protocol).
+Typically this would be used to put data in PSRAM before switching to a design that expects this data to be there.
 As long as the badge has power, the written data remains in SPRAM.

 To build the writer, run